Sparse Autoencoders are Topic Models: Inspecting Image Datasets with SAE TMs

 \subsection{Topic Distribution of Popular Datasets}

 We analyze the most prevalent topics and topic differences in popular image datasets, i.e.\ ImageNet \citep{deng2009imagenet}, CC3M \citep{sharma2018conceptual}, CC12M \citep{changpinyo2021conceptual}, and YFCC-15M \citep{thomee2016yfcc100m}.
 These datasets are widely used, but their content remains underexplored beyond concept frequency statistics \citep{garcia2023uncurated,udandarao2024no,wiedemer2024pretraining}.
-Hence, we utilize foundational SAE topic models to examine diverging themes in these datasets and understand their differences.
+Hence, we utilize SAE topic models to examine diverging themes in these datasets and understand their differences.

-\mypara{Dataset Preprocessing} The combined datasets contain over 30 million images.
-To interpret the SAE topic model's features, we pair each image with a caption generated by \textsc{InternVL3.5-14B}.
-We follow the caption processing described in \cref{sec:experiments:language} and embed all images using \textsc{ViT-B-16-SigLIP}, and use the foundational SAE trained on LAION-400M embeddings from \cref{sec:experiments:vision}.
+\mypara{Dataset Preprocessing} The combined datasets contain $>$ 30 million images.
+To interpret the SAE topic model's features, we pair each image with a caption by \textsc{InternVL3.5-14B}.
+We follow the caption processing described in \cref{sec:experiments:language} and embed images with \textsc{ViT-B-16-SigLIP}, and use the foundational SAE described in \cref{sec:supp:saepretraining}.

 \mypara{Deriving topics} We learn word emission probabilities for SAE features on the combined 30 million images, as described in \cref{sec:saetopic}.
-We then cluster the selected SAE features in 100 topics, again using the clustering and topic merging techniques in \cref{sec:saetopic}.
-Before clustering and merging, we filter all SAE features that were never activated for any image.
-After clustering and merging, we classify topics into two categories: abstract and concrete, which are both present in captions.
+We then cluster the selected SAE features in 100 topics (topic merging, see \cref{sec:saetopic}).
+After merging, we classify topics into two categories.
 Abstract topics are concerned with general image properties, such as mood, perspective, geometry, or layout.
 Concrete topics are concerned with objects visible in the images.
 In our analysis, we focus on concrete topics.
 For classification, we use an LLM (\textsc{Phi-4}; \citet{abdin2024phi}).
 The same LLM also summarizes the top 20 words in each topic by emission probability.
 Additionally, we remove topics that activate for more than 30\% of images (macro-average).